unina-sfere/funcharts/README.md

 The goal of `funcharts` is to provide control charts for the statistical process monitoring of multivariate functional data densely observed on one-dimensional intervals.
+The package is thoroughly illustrated in the paper of Capezza et al. (2023).
 The package provides the methodologies proposed in Colosimo and Pacella (2010), Capezza et al. (2020) and Centofanti et al. (2021).
 Moreover, this package provides a new class `mfd` for multivariate functional data that is a wrapper of the class